snowyTheHamster/autoImageRenameCropResize/README.md

 Run each of these scripts to launch a gui app.

-You can also use the .ipynb notebooks on Google Colabs.
+You can also run the .ipynb versions on Google Colabs.

 ### Create a Project Directory